Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 Notes:

-This converter is tipically used in parachains to make sure the parent origin has an associated account.
+This converter is typically used in parachains to make sure the parent origin has an associated account.

 ---v